Sonny Liston: Title challenge delay

-Liston vs. Patterson
+Patterson vs. Liston

 Patterson finally signed to meet Liston for the world title on September 25, 1962, in Comiskey Park in Chicago.
-Leading up to the fight, Liston was an 8–5 betting favorite, although many picked Patterson to win.
+Leading up to the fight, Liston was an 8:5 betting favorite, although many picked Patterson to win.
 In an Associated Press poll, 64 of 102 reporters picked Patterson.
 Sports Illustrated predicted a Patterson victory in 15 rounds, stating: "Sonny has neither Floyd's speed nor the versatility of his attack.
 He is a relatively elementary, one-track fighter."
 Former champions James J. Braddock, Jersey Joe Walcott, Ezzard Charles, Rocky Marciano and Ingemar Johansson all picked Patterson to win.
 Muhammad Ali (at the time a rising contender named Cassius Clay), however, predicted a knockout by Liston in the first five rounds.

 The fight turned out to be a mismatch.
 Liston, with a 25-pound weight advantage, 214 lb to 189 lb, knocked out Patterson at 2:06 of the first round, putting him down for the count with a powerful left hook to the jaw.
 Sports Illustrated writer Gilbert Rogin wrote that "that final left hook crashed into Patterson's cheek like a diesel rig going downhill, no brakes."
 It was the third-fastest knockout in a world heavyweight title fight, and the first time the defending champion had been knocked out in round one.

 Rogin wrote that Patterson backers expected him to "go inside on Liston, fire away and then run like a thief in the night.
 He would not close in until the accumulated inside damage and Liston's own frustration had sapped the challenger's strength and will."
 Patterson's fatal mistake was that he "did not punch enough and frequently tried to clinch with Liston. ...
 In these feckless clinches he only managed to tie up one of Liston's arms.
 A grateful Liston found there was no need to give chase.
 The victim sought out the executioner."
 Rogin discounted speculation that Patterson had thrown the fight, writing: "The genesis of all this wide-eyed theorizing and downright baloney was the fact that many spectators failed to see the knockout blows."